 - Michigan State University, Eli Broad College of Business

-- Penn State University, Smeal College of Business
+- Pennsylvania State University, Smeal College of Business

 - Texas Christian University, Neeley School of Business